alisaifee/coredis/docs/source/compatibility.rst

 WAIT
 ****

-Wait for the synchronous replication of all the write commands sent in the context of the current connection
+Blocks until the asynchronous replication of all preceding write commands sent by the connection is completed.

 - Documentation: `WAIT <https://redis.io/commands/wait>`_
 - Implementation: :meth:`~coredis.Redis.wait`

   .. warning:: Using :meth:`~coredis.Redis.wait` directly is not recommended.
 Use the :meth:`Redis.ensure_replication`  or :meth:`RedisCluster.ensure_replication` context managers to ensure a command is replicated to the number of replicas